SubhashBose/MSO-365-E5-AR/README.md

 ## **Additional Information**

-- The default setting is to run three rounds every six hours from Monday to Friday.
+- The default setting is to run three rounds every four hours.
 You can modify your own crontab to change the frequency and time.
 - If you need to modify the API calls, you can check the Graph Explorer at https://developer.microsoft.com/graph/graph-explorer/.